Aathee1103/Researchtrack_assignment1/README.md

 # Instructions for Running the Project
 The following steps is used to prepare the necessary environment and dependencies to run the assignment:

-1.Open command line terminal and navigate to the the local workspace using      cd /<name_of_workspace>(my_ros_ws)/src command.
+1.Open command line terminal and navigate to the the local workspace using  *d /<name_of_workspace>(my_ros_ws)/src* command.

 2.Clone the remote repository of assignment in your local workspace using the command: git clone    https://github.com/Aathee1103/Researchtrack_assignment1.git

-3.Build the file using   #catkin_make in the root folder of your workspace.
+3.Build the file using catkin_make in the root folder of the workspace.

+4.Run the command rospack profile to read and parse the .xml for each package and provide a complete dependency tree for all packages.

 # Accessing the Assignment